Newtown Creek Wastewater Treatment Plant: History

 The plant was originally constructed in 1967.
-The plant's unusual public amenities, which include a visitors' center with a manmade waterfall, a nature walk along the Newtown Creek, and the dramatic aesthetic elements, all stem from a long-term upgrade project that was begun by the city in 1998 and is scheduled for completion in 2014.
+The plant's unusual public amenities, which include a visitors' center with a manmade waterfall, a nature walk along the Newtown Creek, and the dramatic aesthetic elements, all stem from a long-term upgrade project that was begun by the city in 1998 and was scheduled for completion in 2014.
 The aim of this work is to increase plant capacity by 50 percent and to comply with the U.S. Clean Water Act.
 When some Greenpoint residents resisted the expansion of the plant, the city responded by appointing a group of local residents to represent the community's interests during design and construction.
 The participation of this group, as well as a city law that requires 1 percent of expenditures on public works go to public art, led to the inclusion of the public amenities in the project plan.
 The nature walk opened in 2007, and the other elements were all in place by 2010.
 The plant has remained in full operation during the renovation project.

 The city chose Polshek Partnership, now known as Ennead Architects LLP, as the lead architect and master planner for the renovation project.
 Polshek worked with three environmental engineering firms, Greeley and Hansen, Hazen and Sawyer, and Malcolm Pirnie.
 Vito Acconci was engaged to create the waterfall and watercourse in and around the visitors' center.
 Hervé Descottes was chosen to design the lighting, which includes the blue lighting of the digester eggs as well as white lighting of walkways.
 George Trakas designed the nature walk, which includes several sculptural elements.
 The plant's design has won awards from the AIA, the Society of American Registered Architects, from the Art Commission of the City of New York (now known as the NYC Design Commission).

 The egg-shaped structures house the plant's sludge digesters.
 The digesters use a process called anaerobic digestion to transform the sewage plant sludge byproduct into a form which can be used as fertilizer.
 The plant gives monthly public tours of the digester eggs, for which reservations are required.
 The Visitor Center, which is located on Greenpoint Avenue at Humboldt Street, is open by appointment only.
 The Newtown Creek Nature Walk is outside the perimeter fence of the plant and is thus open daily during daylight hours.
 It can be accessed from the foot of Paidge Avenue, east of its intersection with Provost Street.